KacperJarocki/pico/README.md

-# Project template for rp2040-hal
+# Pico Alarm

-This template is intended as a starting point for developing your own firmware based on the rp2040-hal.
+This is a uni project it gets it starting point from https://github.com/rp-rs/rp2040-project-template

+## What will it do
+It is a basic home alarm that will detect movement

+## Componets used

+* Raspberry pico W
+* PIR sensor
+* Buzzer
+* keypad
+* oled display

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.